Tron0/AkladellWebsite/rules.md

 # <span id=Combat> Combat </span>

+## Order of Combat

+1. Determine Surprise (d6)
+2. Declare Spells and General Actions
+3. Determine Initiative (d6)
+4. Winning side acts:
+  - Monster morale
+  - Begin spell casting
+  - Movement
+  - Missile attacks
+  - Melee attacks
+5. Other sides act: In initiative order.
+6. Spells with casting time of 1 round are cast.

 ## Initiative

-When combat begins, each group (the player characters and the Dungeon Master's adversaries) will determine their order of action as a collective.
-A representative from each group, typically the party leader or a designated player, will roll a 1d20 for the player characters.
+At the beginning of each round, all groups (the player characters and the Dungeon Master's adversaries) will declare their order of action as a collective.
+A representative from each group, typically the party leader or a designated player, will roll a 1d6 for the player characters.
 The Dungeon Master will do the same for their creatures or NPCs.
 The group with the higher roll acts first.
-In case of a tie, reroll until a clear order is established.
+In case of a tie, combat takes place simultaneously.
+When both groups have completed their actions, Initiative is rerolled.

 ## Armor Class